 /srv/www/example.com/public_html/, but you want a number of users to be able to access this directory in their

-/home/ directories, you could create multiple symbolic links in these
+/home/ directories, you can create multiple symbolic links in these

 /home/ directories that point to

 Symbolic links can be moved, renamed, and removed at any time.
 When a link is created with a relative path specified and the link is later moved, the target of the link is also expected to move.
 If it doesn’t, the link will point to an object that doesn’t exist.
-This can lead to potential security flaws if a symbolic link is copied or transferred to a different system, or if the link object is moved and the “target” is replaced with malicious content.
-Be wary of potential issues that this may create.
+This can lead to potential security flaws if a symbolic link is copied or transferred to a different system, or if the link object is moved and the target is replaced with malicious content.

 Create Symbolic Links with Relative Paths